 Getting from Prague to Vienna by Train

 There are nine direct trains between Prague and Vienna.
 Two of them are overnight (sleeping) trains.
 The trains stop at Kolin – Pardubice – Ceska Trebova – Brno – Breclav – Hohenau.
-A one-way ticket without any discounts costs 1099 CZK (approximately 40 EUR) and if travelling by Pendolino train (SC) you also pay for the obligatory seat reservation, which is an extra 200 CZK (approximately 8 EUR).
+A one-way ticket without any discounts costs 1099 CZK (approximately 40 EUR).
+If travelling by Pendolino train (SC), you also pay for the obligatory seat reservation, which is an extra 200 CZK (approximately 8 EUR).

 Trains from Praha Hlavni nadrazi

 There are two Pendolinos trains and two overnight (sleeping) trains leaving from Prague’s main railway station bound for Vienna Südbahnhof railway station.

 |SC 15 SC SMETANA||Prague||05:57||Vienna||10:02|